 - Orchestrating all stakeholders (from execs to experts) to give ‘one message’ to the market in the more than 45 RFPs and negotiation processes

-- Creating a credible threat to incumbents to maximize savings while minimizing operational impact and change
+- Creating a credible threat to incumbents to maximise savings while minimizing operational impact and change

 - Developing tools and processes to ensure savings were delivered – e.g. savings ‘dashboards.